LifeGoal/elite_deathscreen/README.md

 # elite_deathscreen
 A Fivem Deathscreen for QBCore Framework.
 No full resource, just code-snippets for qb-ambulancejob.
 Enjoy!
+I made this resource as someone sold this simple code and I wanted to give it to you for free.

 # How to install
 First of all, add the folder "html" to `qb-ambulancejob`